-Black Gum is a deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
+Firestarter Black Gum is a deciduous tree with a strong central leader and a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.